Coulsden Cottage, Bakewell

 Bakewell has all the facilites you would expect with a wide range of shops, pubs, restaurants, banks, parks and gardens etc. all within a few minutes level walk of Coulsden Cottage.

-Many visitors come to the Peak District for walking and Bakewell makes and ideal base with a wide range of footpaths accessable directly from the cottage and many more a short drive away.
+Many visitors come to the Peak District for walking and Bakewell makes and ideal base with a wide range of footpaths accessible directly from the cottage and many more a short drive away.
 Many good routes can be found here.
-For example, Lathkill Dale (picture left) is only 10mins drive away, and Dovedale 20min.
+For example, Lathkill Dale is only 10mins drive away, and Dovedale 20min.

 The Peak District National Park became Britain's first National Park in 1951, many of the highlights of this wonderful area can be seen only a short distance from Bakewell.
 Below are a few examples: